-- Brief 1: design a two-dimensional paper net toy and fold it into a three-dimensional paper sculpture - Brief 2: illustrate their toy and its accessories using Isometric drawing projection and make it into a repeatable pattern, making a printable wrapping paper - Brief 3: design a sustainable shipping container house, producing architectural drafting plans and elevations for their new micro home.
+- Brief 1: design a two-dimensional paper net toy and fold it into a three-dimensional paper sculpture. - Brief 2: illustrate their toy and its accessories using 3D Isometric drawing projection and finally making it into a repeatable pattern that could be used on packaging or wrapping paper. - Brief 3: design a sustainable shipping container house, producing architectural drafting plans and elevations for their new micro home.

-Year 10 Year 11 Year 12 Option 1 Year 10 Visual Communication Design Unit 1 & 2 Visual Communication Design Unit 3 & 4 Visual Communication Design Option 2 Unit 1 & 2 Visual Communication Design Unit 3 & 4 Visual Communication Design
+Year 10 Year 11 Year 12 Option 1 Year 10 Visual Communication Design Units 1 & 2 Visual Communication Design Units 3 & 4 Visual Communication Design Option 2 Units 1 & 2 Visual Communication Design Units 3 & 4 Visual Communication Design